 - Upscaling your marketing and sales efforts

-Each different type of partnership comes with its own specific set of benefits, but these apply generally to any SaaS partnership.
+Each different type of partnership comes with its own specific set of benefits, but these generally apply to any SaaS partnership.

 One important takeaway here is that an effective SaaS partnership is beneficial to both parties involved.
 While it can be easy to be caught up in the rewards of your newfound SaaS partnership, remember that your partner should be able to reap some rewards as well.
 After all, that’s what a partnership is all about.

 Another factor in the success of any SaaS partnership is understanding what your goals are and successfully tracking them.
-Tracking similar metrics to the ones you use in your primary marketing efforts will help make sure that your new SaaS partnership is helping you achieve the goals you’ve set.
+Tracking similar metrics to the ones you use in your primary marketing efforts will help make sure that your new SaaS partnership strategy is helping you achieve the goals you’ve set.

 Types of SaaS Partner Programs